Indulgent and Creamy Rice Pudding Recipe (No Eggs)

 INGREDIENT NOTES

-Rice: Medium-grain white rice like Kokuho Rose or another medium-grain white rice work really well for this rice pudding recipe.
+Rice: Medium-grain white rice like Kokuho Rose or another medium-grain white rice works really well for this rice pudding recipe.
 Short-grain rice like arborio rice and sushi rice contains a lot more starch.
 The kind of rice you choose may affect the texture of the rice pudding.
 Brown rice needs more liquid to cook and has a different taste, so it likely won’t work as well for this recipe.

 Metaxa brandy: This is a Greek brandy that is used in various Greek desserts like kourabiedes and melomakarona.
 It adds flavour, colour, and a little bit of sweetness to rice pudding.
 If you don’t want to add in brandy, then you can omit it.
 If you don’t have Metaxa brandy but would like to add alcohol, you can substitute it with Grand Marnier or Cointreau.